Ukraine is trying to rally new troops. Vets say weapons are more urgent.

 “We do realize that the most important thing that is happening in our country is happening on the front line,” says Dr. Chunikhina, who sees men grappling with the issue of serving at her private psychological practice.
 “It is a question of our survival.
 That’s why so many men in the rear live with a strong feeling of shame.
 But at the same time, fear is also on their minds.”

-Those doing the actual fighting stress that the will and desire to serve are essential to be of any value on the front.
+Those doing the actual fighting stress that the will and desire to serve is essential to be of any value on the front.
 Without it, conscripts are a burden rather than a boon – freezing in the heat of battle or suffering mental breakdowns.
 Others point out that there are thousands currently serving in the army who have not actually set foot in a combat zone.

-“It makes no sense to have people in the army who don’t want to serve,” says Volodymyr, a member of the territorial defense unit of Kyiv now fighting around Chesiv Yar.
-“If a person wants to be mobilized and has the motivation to fight he will be a good fighter.
+“It makes no sense to have people in the army who don’t want to serve,” says Volodymyr, a member of the territorial defense unit of Kyiv now fighting around Chasiv Yar.
+“If a person wants to be mobilized and has the motivation to fight, he will be a good fighter.
 He can learn the ropes here.
 If the person dragged into the war is afraid and does not want to fight, that just creates risks for fellow soldiers.”

 Reporting for this story was supported by Oleksandr Naselenko.